 Inle Lake is Myanmar's second largest lake located in the Nyaungshwe Township of middle Myanmar's Shan Plateau.
-This highland freshwater lake, with 13.5 miles long and 7 miles wide is densely inhabited by many different tribes, whose daily lives are based entirely on the water.
-As there is no roads or sidewalks, the locals get around in one-person-wide wooden boats.
+This highland freshwater lake, 13.5 miles long and 7 miles wide, is densely inhabited by many different tribes, whose daily lives are based entirely on the water.
+As there are no roads or sidewalks, the locals get around in one-person-wide wooden boats.
 The lake itself is attractive; what makes it more extraordinary are its communities, ecology, and traditions.
 It is quite different from any other tourist spot in Myanmar.

 Floating villages and one-leg rowing fishermen are the two iconic scenes of Inle Lake.
 Single- and two-story wooden stilt houses rise above the water.
 Local fishermen work at the lake, using a distinctive one-legged paddling technique you won't see anywhere else in the world.
 A vacation to Inle Lake will certainly be one steeped in the vast and diverse traditional culture of Myanmar.
 When planning a trip to Myanmar make sure to spend a few days in Inle Lake.